 I use my knowledge and imagination to express new and innovative ideas.

-When students have a firm understanding of the trait create, theygenerate and seek novel solutions, products, techniques, and ideas.
+When students have a firm understanding of the trait create, they generate and seek novel solutions, products, techniques, and ideas.
 You might observe students pushing themselves to think outside of the box, searching for clever solutions or alternative solutions.
-Opportunities must be provided where the answers or solutions are not obvious, inviting students to show initiative.
+Provide opportunities where the answers or solutions are not obvious, inviting students to show initiative.
 This in turn leads them to take intellectual risks and push beyond their perceived limits.

 Feedback is essential in the application of the trait create.
-Students should be encouraged to seek critiques from others to refine their ideas and to test their thinking.
+Encourage students to seek critiques from others to refine their ideas and to test their thinking.
 As students become skilled in demonstrating the create trait, they discover there are multiple solutions to solving a situation, completing a problem, resolving an issue, or constructing a product.
 This discovery serves as evidence as to why students must move beyond thinking only a single correct response exists.

 In the world outside of school, many occasions arise to use the create trait include contributing new ideas to improve processes or products, solving conflicts with friends, inventing games to play with peers, exploring ways that motivate an audience to participate, or seeking different uses for common items in the home.
 The list is limitless for how to display the trait create, no matter your age or situation.

-The following questions can be asked of students to facilitate focus and application of the trait create.
+Ask students the following questions to facilitate focus and application of the trait create.
 Feel free to adjust the vocabulary to promote understanding among students.